TehBrian/YetAnotherSignEditor/README.md

 This project uses Gradle.
 To build, run `./gradlew build` in the project's root directory.
 The built jar can be found in `build/libs`.

-## Contributing

-Feel free to submit a pull request or file an issue!
-All changes are welcome.
-If you're contributing code, please follow the project's code style.